alan-turing-institute/WimbledonPlanner/notes/Azure_App_Service.md

 1. To push your (already built) docker image to the repo run `docker push <DOCKERHUB_USERNAME>/<REPO_NAME>`

 ## Configure the App Service to Use the Docker Image

+1. Browse to your App Service's page in the Azure portal.
+1. Click on "Container Settings" in the lefthand menu.
+1. Select the "Single Container" tab.
+1. Select "Docker Hub" as the Image source.
+1. In the Image and optional tag field write: `<DOCKERHUB_USERNAME>/<REPO_NAME>:latest`.
+1. Click Save.
+1. The app service should now start to pull the Docker image and then run it - try refreshing the logs in the Container Settings page after a couple of minutes to see if something is happening.
+Once successful you should see a message along the lines of `Container <NAME>_0 for site <NAME> initialized successfully and is ready to serve requests.` If not try restarting (or manually stopping and then starting) the app service from its overview page in the portal.

 ## Updating the image on the web app